waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

 1. Spin up your weaviate instance using the docker-compose file in this directory by using the command `docker-compose up -d`.
 1. After spinning up weaviate, Access the ui via `http://localhost:7860/`
   - Before you run, make sure you have access to the images in Sage
+>NOTE:
->NOTE: Remember to `docker-compose down` when you are done using the example
+>- Remember to `docker-compose down` when you are done using the example
+> - if your cluster is on another machine, ssh into it using `ssh <client> -L 7860:<EXTERNAL-IP>:7860`.
+For example, `ssh node-V033 -L 7860:10.31.81.1:7860`

 # References